 The idea of individual "learning styles" is controversial, but in my experience it is very real.
 My husband and I both love language, but our respective abilities to learn a new one depend almost entirely on how it's presented to us.
 People talking?
 My husband listens and tries out new words immediately, while I hurriedly write them down.
 Quite simply, I can't truly "hear" them until I see them.
 In contrast, I can memorize complicated grammar rules from a book and incorporate them into my speech, but he struggles with regular verb conjugations even after speaking a language for decades.

 How well you learn depends on a few different factors, including your own learning style.
-Take a look at this online exercise that can help you understand how you learn best.
+Take a look at this article that can help you understand how you learn best.

 The bottom line

 Time you invest in learning about learning will pay off many times over in your actual learning.
 There are general techniques and tips that work for everyone, and then there are your own personal learning tricks.
 Take some time to figure out what works best for you and how to improve on what you're doing.

 Pro tip: Simon, Kwiziq's CTO, highly recommends Coursera's Learning How to Learn, which offers "powerful mental tools to help you master tough subjects."
 It's free if you opt out of the certificate.

 1 Dunlosky, John et al (2013).
 "Improving Students' Learning With Effective Learning Techniques."
 Psychological Science in the Public Interest, January 2013 vol. 14 no. 1, 4-58

 2 Rohrer, Doug and Pashler, Harold (2007).
 "Increasing Retention Without Increasing Study Time."
 Current Directions in Psychological Science, August 2007 vol. 16 no. 4, 183-186